“You’re welcome” in Tunisian Arabic

 بيناتناش

-(Editorial note: In Tunisian Arabic, the word Mabinetnech / بيناتناش can be used by a speaker after an interlocutor thanks them for something as a good-spirited way to express to this interlocutor that they are close enough to the speaker that there is no need to thank them.
+(Editorial note: In Tunisian Arabic, the word Mabinetnech / بيناتناش can be used by a speaker after an interlocutor thanks them for something as a good-spirited way to express to the interlocutor that the two are relationally close enough that there is no need to thank them.
 It is not common to use Mabinetnech / بيناتناش in a regular commercial setting (e.g., saying it towards a server at a café).
-In a commercial setting, the word 3aycheck / عيشك (which, in Tunisian Arabic, also means Thank you / Thanks) would more commonly be used.)
+In a commercial setting, the word 3aycheck / عيشك (which, in Tunisian Arabic, means Thank you / Thanks) is more commonly used.)

 Listen to this word pronounced (audio)